 This time, the hero lands in a crystalline desert, where his Chocobo rescues him.
-Unfortunately your Chocobo is injured in the process.
-However, when you wake up, you find an injured Bogard, who was thrown from Julius' airship.
+Unfortunately the Chocobo is injured in the process.
+However, upon waking up, the player finds an injured Bogard, who was thrown from Julius' airship.
 The hero discovers that he is in the town of Ish, a city built near the ruins of the Vandole Empire.
 Bogard is gravely injured, and the hero is claimed to be the last chance for the world.
-The hero finds his Chocobo being treated by Dr. Bowow, who mechanizes the legs of your Chocobo, turning it into Chocobot.
+The hero finds his Chocobo being treated by Dr. Bowow, who mechanizes its legs, turning it into Chocobot.
 With Chocobot, the hero can now traverse water.
 When the hero goes back to talk to Bogard, he learns that Julius already has the power of Mana, and that the only way to defeat him is with the sword Excalibur.
 Bogard tells the hero to go find Cibba, who knows where the sword is hidden.

-The hero goes to talk to Dr. Bowow, who reveals that you need the Nuke magic.
+The hero goes to talk to Dr. Bowow, who reveals that Nuke magic is needed.
 The hero travels to the Palmy Desert Cave, where he battles the Lich for the Nuke magic.
 Now equipped with the Nuke magic, Dr. Bowow will reveal the location of the Cave of Ruins.
 Using the Nuke magic to blow the entrance open, the hero traverses the cave of ruin and fights the Mantis Ant.
 On a pedestal in the Cave of Ruins surrounded by waterfalls, the hero releases the power of the rusty sword, which rises the Dime tower from where it sank into the desert.

 Dime tower is the hero's next destination, where he meets Marcie, a robot designed by Dr. Bowow 50 years ago.
 With Marcie, the hero will climb Dime tower, where the hero will learn that Julius is the last hope of the Vandole Empire, and that he is the last chance to stop Julius.
 At the top of the tower, the hero fights Garuda, whose defeat destabilizes the tower.
 To escape, Marcie throws the hero to safety, sinking with the tower back into the sand.